GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-project-factory/prod/README.md

     * `"roles/browser"`
     * `"roles/compute.viewer"`
     * `"roles/dns.admin"`
-* If networking is to be used (e.g. for VMs, GKE Clusters or AppEngine flex), VPC Host projects and their subnets should exist when creating projects
+* If networking is used (e.g., for VMs, GKE Clusters or AppEngine flex), VPC Host projects and their subnets should exist when creating projects
-* If per-environment DNS sub-zones are required, one "root" zone per environment should exist when creating projects (e.g. prod.gcp.example.com.)
+* If per-environment DNS sub-zones are required, one "root" zone per environment should exist when creating projects (e.g., prod.gcp.example.com.)

 ### Providers configuration

-If you're running this on top of FAST, you should run the following commands to create the provider file, and populate the required variables from the previous stage.
+If you're running this on top of Fast, you should run the following commands to create the providers file, and populate the required variables from the previous stage.

 ```bash
 # Variable `outputs_location` is set to `../../configs/example` in stage 01-resman